JessGiannini/makeThatMoney2/README.md

 ## Description

-This is a application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This application is a fast and easy way to update a database for an online store.

 ## Table of Contents